Conference Room Introduction

 The Conference Room is high-tech, very clean and uncluttered.
 The images below will help you visualize what we are trying to achieve.
 Obviously, all conference rooms are different in terms of size, the number of doors and/or windows, etc., but the final result should take instruction from what you see here.

 The Dana Diamond should be shown on the main wall of the conference room.
 Material should be 1/4” (6mm) horizontally brushed stainless steel, anodized aluminum or a metal laminate substitute affixed directly to the white surface.

 “People Finding a Better Way”

 The corporate themeline, “People Finding A Better Way”, may be locked with the Dana Diamond (when locked up with the Diamond, they are together referred to as the Corporate Endorsement Unit or CEU), or placed separately close by.
-Material should be 1/4” (6mm) dimensional, horizontally brushed stainless steel or a metal laminate substitute.
+Material should be 1/4” (6mm) dimensional, horizontally brushed stainless steel, anodized aluminum or a metal laminate substitute.
 Refer to the People Finding A Better Way guidelines under the Introduction section of this website.

 Graphic Application – Decorative

 On large wall surfaces, graphic content should be kept to a minimum and should be contained to the portion of the wall that is at the attendee’s eye level.
 It is recommended to use a graphic band to keep the space organized and clean.
 Verbiage should be kept to a minimum and detail such as engineering specifications, charts, and graphics are not recommended.

 Inkjet printed graphics are applied to 6mm Dibond with a low-lustre overlaminate applied to the first surface.
 Substrate is mounted proud of the finish wall surface with 28mm hanging cleats held in from the perimeter to become invisible.

 Content may include imagery, facility designation, or current corporate messaging.
 The Global Presence Map as well as additional options are available on the Image Library section of the Brand Standards.